Hundred Rabbits

 Hundred Rabbits, also stylized as 100 Rabbits or 100R, is a two-person art collective of Devine Lu Linvega and Rek Bell, creating video games and software.
 Within the collective, Linvega is a programmer and musician, and Bell is an illustrator.
 Hundred Rabbits is known for living and working from a sailboat in the northern Pacific Ocean and their projects which have been designed to work within the limitations of living at sea.
-Their work typically follows the tradition of permacomputing, emphasizing sustainability and operating within limits.

 Among their projects includes the Uxn/Varvara personal computing stack based on a small virtual machine used to build portable software in the assembly language Uxntal.

 Background

 Hundred Rabbits is a two-person art collective of Devine Lu Linvega and Rek Bell.
 Both Linvega and Bell are Canadian in origin.
 Prior to 2015, Linvega and Bell lived in Japan, where they first met.
 Linvega was living in Japan on a work visa at the time, for which they (Note: Both Linvega and Bell use singular they pronouns.) were denied renewal that year.
 After losing their visa, Linvega and Bell decided to return to their hometown of Montreal.
 Linvega and Bell are a couple.